naveenharry03/Portfolio/index.md

 <br>
 ### NLP for Medical Texts: Extracting Disease-Treatment Relationships

-This project involves developing a custom Named Entity Recognition (NER) system to extract disease names and corresponding treatments from medical datasets.
+<p style="text-align: justify;">This project involves developing a custom Named Entity Recognition (NER) system to extract disease names and corresponding treatments from medical datasets.
 It addresses the challenge of comprehending complex medical texts for non-medical individuals and enables the automated extraction of valuable insights.
 By leveraging syntactic processing techniques, we aim to extract valuable insights from complex medical texts, bridging the gap for non-medical individuals.
-The practical benefit of this activity lies in enhancing healthcare analytics, facilitating medical research, and ultimately improving patient care by automating the extraction of disease-treatment relationships from medical texts, saving time and effort for healthcare professionals and researchers.
+The practical benefit of this activity lies in enhancing healthcare analytics, facilitating medical research, and ultimately improving patient care by automating the extraction of disease-treatment relationships from medical texts, saving time and effort for healthcare professionals and researchers.</p>

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/naveenharry03/NLP-for-Medical-Texts-Extracting-Disease-Treatment-Relationships)